About Dr. Daniel Labow

-Dr. Labow has been an integral part of the Mount Sinai team since 2004 and has helped shape its educational programs and subsequent philosophy.
-Mount Sinai Health System believes in patient-centric care, and their mission is “to provide compassionate patient care with seamless coordination and to advance medicine through unrivaled education, research, and outreach in the many diverse communities we serve.”
+He has played an integral role in shaping Mount Sinai’s educational programs and philosophy toward health care, which is “to provide compassionate patient care with seamless coordination and to advance medicine through unrivaled education, research, and outreach in the many diverse communities we serve.”

-The institute combines leadership, outreach, education, clinical work, and research to achieve their vision, aiming to deliver the best possible results for every patient.
-Contact Dr. Labow at Mount Sinai Hospital today to receive the latest peritoneal mesothelioma treatment approaches.
+Dr. Labow uses his leadership, outreach, education, clinical experience, and research to help achieve the hospital’s vision, working to deliver the best possible results for every patient.

 Get your copy of our Free Mesothelioma Guide to learn about top doctors, treatments, and clinical trials — shipped overnight to your door.